PedroSouzaDS/PedroSouzaDS/README.md

 ## Hello Everyone, how are you? 😁✌️

 My name is Pedro Fernandes and I'm graduating in Production/Industrial Engeneering by Ouro Preto Federal University (UFOP) in Minas Gerais wich the course emphasis is *Stats Modeling and Production Sequenciation*.
-I was born in Belo Horizonte-MG but currently I'm living Ouro Preto-MG/São Paulo-SP 🚌 ✈️.
+I was born in Belo Horizonte-MG but currently I'm living in São Paulo-SP.

 👨🏽‍💻**Languages:** Python and SQL for Data Science and Big Data.